dentarg/auth0-blog/_posts/2017-01-07-how-to-manage-javascript-fatigue.markdown

 The first thing to focus on is picking your battles.
 We get easily overwhelmed trying to follow every hot new thing that emerges. **It's good to be _aware_ of the sea of new technologies, but not to drown in it.** If something starts to come up a lot, read a little about it.
 You'll want to know just enough to answer the following:

 1. What is its primary purpose?
 2. Is it popular enough to have a stable, growing community and easily accessible support?
+(Who is behind it?
+Who is using it?)
 3. Does it _solve_ a problem I frequently run into with my current tools?

 If #1 isn't practical for your use case and the answers to #2 and #3 are not both _yes_, don't expend precious time and effort learning this if you're already fatigued. **It can be best to wait and see, or to take a pass on tools that don't serve your goals.** [Make peace with your focus](https://medium.com/javascript-scene/why-im-thankful-for-js-fatigue-i-know-you-re-sick-of-those-words-but-this-is-different-296fae0c888f#.h81mamgiv) and remember that _no_ JS developer is an expert in every new tool that lands.